Introduction: About PFAS

 PFAS in consumer products

 Manufacturers use PFAS in many products used daily by most people.
 For example, many cooking pans contain PFAS in their nonstick Teflon coating.
-The same PFAS found in Teflon are also found in makeup.
+The same PFAS found in Teflon are also found in other nonstick kitchen appliances such as air fryers.
+They are also found in makeup.
 In a recent study study, scientists identified 13 different PFAS in 200 cosmetic products from 28 brands.
 The same study found PFAS in sunscreen, shampoo and shaving cream.
 Other consumer products that contain PFAS include waterproof clothing such as rain jackets.
 Manufactured plastic products such as water bottles, plastic straws, and stain-resistant chemicals or sprays are also made with PFAS.

 PFAS in Colorado policy